philsmart/vulnerable-webapp/README.md

 }
 ```

-To complete the attack and establish a remote network connection to the compromised web-server, you, as the *bad-actor*, must start a listener on port `8083`.
+To complete the attack and establish a remote network connection to the compromised web-server, you, as the *bad-actor*, must start a listener on port `8083` on `localhost` (in a real-world attack, this would be a remote server).
 For example, using `netcat`:

 ```bash
 nc -l 8083
 ```

-Once the connection is established, can can run bash commands inside the listener you started above e.g. type `ls` into the terminal window running `netcat`.
+Once the connection is established, you can run bash commands inside the listener you started above e.g. type `ls` into the terminal window running `netcat`.

 #### Note on Java Version